GMOD/bed-js/README.md

 Parses a BED line according to the currently loaded schema

-* line - is a tab delimited line with fields from the schema
+* line: string|Array<string> - is a tab delimited line with fields from the schema, or an array of fields with fields from the schema
-* opts - an options object
+* opts: Options - an options object

-An options object can contain
+An Options object can contain

 * opts.uniqueId - an indication of a uniqueId that is not encoded by the BED line itself
-* opts.regularize - an indication to change the fields {chrom, chromStart, chromEnd} to {refName, start, end}

 The default instantiation of the parser with new BED() simply parses lines assuming the fields come from the standard BED schema.
-Your line can just contain the subset of the fields `chrom, chromStart, chromEnd, name, score`
+Your line can just contain just a subset of the fields e.g. `chrom, chromStart, chromEnd, name, score`

 ## Examples